Brookeborough: Transport

 The Clogher Valley Railway, ran through the village from 1887 (Brookeborough station opened on 2 May 1887) until its closure on 1 January 1942.
 Its route started in Maguiresbridge, passing through Brookebrough, Fivemiletown, Clogher, Augher, Ballygawley, Aughnacloy before eventually terminating at Tynan near Caledon.

-The main road to Belfast bypassed the village in the mid 1960s.
+The main road to Belfast bypassed the village in the mid-1960s.

-2001 Census
+Demographics

-Brookeborough is classified as a small village or hamlet by the NI Statistics and Research Agency (NISRA) (i.e. with a population of between 500 and 1,000 people).

-On Census day (29 April 2001) there were 517 people living in Brookeborough.
+As of the 2001 census, Brookeborough was classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with a population of between 500 and 1,000 people).
+On census day 29 April 2001, there were 517 people living in Brookeborough.
 Of these: